Early Childhood Preschool

 If you own or rent your home, ONE (1) of the following is needed.

-* Mortgage contract with date of occupancy or completion with mortgage amount blacked out
+* Mortgage contract or deed with date of occupancy or completion with mortgage amount blacked out

 * Lease agreement signed by Leaser and Leas-see with amount blacked out